hotfix-houdini/block-party/README.md

 - **ThrottleBlock** - is used to guard downstream blocks with a wall-clock throttle.
 - **DataflowBuilder** - is used to construct chains of blocks.
     - Compiles down into a single IPropagatorBlock via `DataflowBlock.Encapsulate`
-    - Exposes a **Kafka** method, inspired by Apache Kafka, which provides in-order parallelism.
+    - Exposes a **Kafka** method, inspired by Apache Kafka, which provides in-order parallelism and pub-sub semantics.
     - Exposes **Mermaid Graph Generation** so you can see the underlying blocks generated and better understand/debug a pipeline.

 # Blocks